500px/legacy-api-documentation/endpoints/collections/POST_collections.md

 - **title** _(required)_ — Title for the collection.
 - **path** _(required)_ — Path where the collection will be accessible at 500px.com/user/sets/:path.
+- **kind** — Kind of the Collection to be created Recognized values: 1 - Portfolio Set (default), 2 - Profile Set.
 - **photo_ids** — Comma separated list of Photo ID values to post with the blog.

 Optional information: